-ECA has prepared this interactive map to help you understand how key events around the world have affected cost of living indices during our survey period.
+ECA has prepared this interactive map to help you understand and explain to assignees how key events around the world have affected cost of living indices during our survey period.
 This should act as a useful guide when considering whether to amend assignee cost of living allowances to ensure that spending power is maintained.

-If you require any assistance, or would like additional information or data on the 470 locations included in our survey, or need advice regarding currency fluctuations, please get in touch with your ECA representative.
+If you require any assistance or would like additional information or data on the 479 locations included in our survey, or need advice regarding currency fluctuations, please get in touch with your ECA representative.

 ECA’s interim surveys

-We are currently undertaking interim surveys for the following countries due to high inflation expectations: Argentina, Democratic Republic of the Congo, Egypt, South Sudan, Sudan, Uzbekistan and Venezuela.
-The results will be available in January 2018.
+We are currently undertaking interim surveys for the following countries due to high inflation expectations: Argentina, Iran, Sudan, Turkey, Turkmenistan, Venezuela and Zimbabwe.
+The results will be available in January 2019.